-A records subpoena or subpoena duces tecum is needed to subpoena records in Minnesota from another state.
+A records subpoena or subpoena duces tecum is needed to subpoena records in Minnesota.
 Then, a subpoena form conformed to Minnesota law is required.
-Next, file the subpoena duces tecum with the Minnesota court in the county where the records are sought.
-Finally, a records subpoena issued in Minnesota is required.
+Next, file a subpoena duces tecum with the Minnesota state court in the county where you seek the records.
+Finally, a records subpoena issued by a Minnesota court is required.

 Important: Notice of the records subpoena must be provided to all other parties to the action, and the subpoena form must conform to Minnesota law.

 MN 45.01(e)—Notice to Parties🔗 Any use of a subpoena, other than to compel attendance at a trial, without prior notice to all parties to the action, is improper and can subject the party or attorney issuing it, or on whose behalf it was issued, to sanctions.